sylque/docuss/README.md

 All Docuss components are released under the [MIT](LICENSE) license.

-Notice that, at the moment, dcs-discourse-plugin is released with minified source code only.

 <br /><br /><br /> ---<br /> \* _Demos targeting live websites use a specific
 proxy server to inject a Docuss client library into pages.
 This proxy is not